 Made of durable, flexible, infection-resistant plastic tubing, PICCs can remain in your vein for weeks or even months, usually under supervision.
 In Brooklyn, NY and Bronx, NY, Dr. George Bolotin and his team at the Astra Vein Treatment Center perform a PICC line placement procedure when needed.
 It’s not a common procedure unless you need to be hospitalized for some time.

 Similar to a PICC, a port provides access to your bloodstream for extended periods.
 While PICCs can last for months, your doctor can supply IV medications through a port for years.
 Like a PICC, a port is made out of strong, flexible plastic that resists infection.

 Ports are available in different sizes and can be divided into several channels, known as lumens, to administer antibiotics, nutrients or other medications simultaneously.
 One or two lumens are usually enough for most patients.
-As a vascular vein doctor in Brooklyn, Dr. Bolotin specializes in installing ports, which consist of two parts:
+As a vascular vein doctor in Brooklyn and Bronx, Dr. Bolotin specializes in installing ports, which consist of two parts:

 PICCs allow Dr. Bolotin to administer medications to the large veins bringing deoxygenated blood back to your heart.
 He may recommend a PICC if you require repeated pricks to take blood or deliver medicine.
 These catheters are considered a temporary solution for patients whose treatment is only expected to last several weeks, but not longer than several months.

 While PICC or a port is not a perfect solution for everyone, several different types of patients can benefit from either a PICC line placement or a port placement.
 You may be a good candidate if you need: